Skip to main content

 Stones aren’t just something you find outside — they may show up in your kidneys or your gallbladder, too.

 Kidney stones are deposits of salt and minerals that can form and harden in your kidneys.
-Gallstones are deposits made from cholesterol and bile.
-Gallstone pain is usually felt on the right side, while kidney stones can be felt on either side.
+Gallstones are deposits made of cholesterol and bile.
+You’ll usually feel gallstone pain on the right side, but you can have kidney stones on either the right or left side.

 “Kidney stones and gallstones can cause excruciating pain,” says Dr. Sounder.
 “You may pass kidney stones naturally, but in more severe cases, they may require surgery.
 Talk to your doctor if you have severe, radiating pain that lasts for more than a day.”